SilverC0de/lendsqr-demo-credit/README.md

 #
 ## 🥷 Installation

-This repository was written in typescript and runs on Nodejs
+This repository was written in typescript and runs on Nodejs, installation is optional

 1. Make sure you're running Node.js on your system
 2. ``git clone https://github.com/SilverC0de/lendsqr-demo-credit.git``